Fascinating Historical Facts About the Grand Canyon

 How Old is the Grand Canyon?

-Geological experts estimate that the Colorado River began eroding the Grand Canyon approximately 70 million years ago and exposes a geologic history that dates back 1.2 billion years in the canyon wall bands.
+Geological experts estimate that the Colorado River began eroding the Grand Canyon approximately 70 million years ago and exposes a geologic history that dates back 1.2 billion years in the striped bands of the canyon walls.

 How Big is the Grand Canyon?

-The entire Grand Canyon National Park covers an area of 1,218,375 acres.
+The entire Grand Canyon National Park covers an area of 1,904 square miles.
 The canyon gorge spans 277 river miles long, reaches up to 18 miles wide, and is one mile deep at its deepest point.

 The Grand Canyon is divided into multiple rims: the South Rim - which is the official "Grand Canyon National Park", the North Rim - which is located directly across from the South Rim and is 1,000 feet higher in elevation, and the West Rim - home to the Grand Canyon Skywalk.